ConduitNetwork/docs/integration_guides/Clouds/kvm/vlans.rst

    virsh net-autostart "public 185.3.48.0" virsh net-start "public 185.3.48.0"

-Once this is completed, simply refresh the cloud in morpheus and wait for the network to sync into the networks list.
-Once the network is synced make sure the appropriate settings are applied to it within Morpheus.
+Once this is completed, simply refresh the cloud in conduit and wait for the network to sync into the networks list.
+Once the network is synced make sure the appropriate settings are applied to it within Conduit.
 This includes setting the CIDR, Gateway, Nameservers and if using IP Address Management, the IPAM Pool.